Mie-Protocol/mie-smart-contracts/projects/farms-pools/README.md

-# Pancake Farms and Pools
+# Mie Farms and Pools

 ## Description